 11 Signs You Have Too Much Credit Card Debt [+4 Ways to Pay It Off]

-Quantifying how much debt is “too much” can be a challenge, particularly because personal finance is a subjective topic and debt is no exception.
-However, there are plenty of warning signs to be aware of—and solutions in the event your debt burden is becoming too much to bear.
+Quantifying how much credit card debt is “too much” can be challenging, particularly because personal finance is a subjective topic, and debt is no exception.
+However, there are plenty of warning signs to be aware of—and solutions if your credit card debt burden is becoming too much to bear.

-Though there isn’t a one-size-fits-all answer when it comes to how much debt you should have, there are a few factors to take into account.
+Though there isn’t a one-size-fits-all answer regarding how much debt you should have, there are a few factors to consider.
 For example, a general rule of thumb is if roughly half of your monthly income is committed to debt payments, there’s a good chance you have too much debt.

 The lower your debt-to-income ratio the better.
 But typically, staying below 36% can better your chances of getting approved for a loan with favorable terms.
 Conversely, research suggests that people with DTIs above 43% are more likely to struggle with monthly payments.
 That top-line 43% threshold is also important because it’s often the highest ratio lenders will accept.
 If your loan payments consume half or more of your monthly income, that may be a sign you have too much debt.